Congratulations: 50 Years of the Eurovision Song Contest

 Congratulations: 50 Years of the Eurovision Song Contest was a television programme organised by the European Broadcasting Union (EBU) to commemorate the Eurovision Song Contest's fiftieth anniversary and to determine the contest's most popular entrant of its fifty years.
-Hosted by Katrina Leskanich and Renārs Kaupers, the event took place at Forum, in Copenhagen on 22 October 2005.
-The host was Danish broadcaster DR. Fourteen songs from the Contest's first half-century, chosen through an internet poll and by a jury, contested the event.
+Hosted by Katrina Leskanich and Renārs Kaupers, the event took place at Forum, in Copenhagen, Denmark, on 22 October 2005.
+The host broadcaster was the Danish Broadcasting Corporation (DR).
+Fourteen songs from the contest's first half-century, chosen through an internet poll and by a jury, contested the event.